Silabs-UTF/terraform-provider-hwmux/docs/resources/device_group.md

 ### Optional

 - `enable_ahs` (Boolean) Enable the Automated Health Service
 - `enable_ahs_actions` (Boolean) Allow the Automated Health Service to take DeviceGroups offline when they are unhealthy.
+- `enable_ahs_cas` (Boolean) Allow the automated Health Service to take corrective actions
 - `metadata` (String) The metadata of the Device Group.

 ### Read-Only